tk3369/BinaryTraits.jl/docs/src/index.md

+Every motivation starts with an example.
+In this page, we cover the following tasks:

+1. Defining traits
+2. Assigning data types with traits
+3. Specifying an interface for traits
+4. Checking if a data type fully implements all contracts from its traits

 # Example: tickling a duck and a dog

 Suppose that we are modeling the ability of animals.
 So we can define traits as follows: